-1. Are you actively managing your accounts and forecasting revenue?
+Risk 1.
+Are you actively managing your accounts and forecasting revenue?

 All sales businesses are centered around the customer's situation and needs.
 Manufacturing and engineering businesses often aim to retain long-term customer relations but have to accept a high dependency at the same time.
 These key accounts will regularly need RFQs or RFIs but expect fast delivery of feasible quotes with the best prices.
 Still, many sales reps in this industry store customer accounts and contact data in Outlook or even on paper while making account plans and managing opportunities in Excel.

-Managing important sales data in an analogue or disconnected way makes active account management and opportunity prioritization close to impossible.
+Managing important sales data in an analog or disconnected way makes active account management and opportunity prioritization close to impossible.
 For top management, this outdated approach offers no way of conducting a real-time sales pipeline review and revenue planning.

-2. Finding the customer solution in a collaboration haystack
+Risk 2.
+Finding the customer solution in a collaboration haystack

-3. Cost calculations and pricing – mission-critical for slim margin businesses
+Risk 3.
+Cost calculations and pricing – mission-critical for slim margin businesses

-4. Quote non-approvals and customer change requests drive the wheel of errors
+Risk 4.
+Quote non-approvals and customer change requests drive the wheel of errors

 Customer change requests or modifications on the product in the middle of the quotation process are not unusual in this business and lead to the repetition of an error-prone process.

-- cover page with cover letter,
+- A cover page with cover letter,

-- financial proposal & cost break-down,
+- Financial proposal & cost break-down,

-- product details, images and technical drawings
+- Product details, images, and technical drawings

-- project charter,
+- Project charter,

-- service agreements,
+- Service agreements,

-- terms & conditions
+- Terms & conditions

-- ...and more.
+- ...and much more.